xiang9156/alembic-pg-enum-generator/CONTRIBUTING.md

-# Contributing to Simple Enum Generator
+# Contributing to Alembic PostgreSQL Enum Generator

-Thank you for your interest in contributing to Simple Enum Generator!
+Thank you for your interest in contributing to Alembic PostgreSQL Enum Generator!
 This document provides guidelines and information for contributors.

 ## Getting Started